Please forget me. I won't forget you.

 and I shouldn't have wanted

-to understand you.
+to know you.
 This is another character flaw

 to let things go